 Gaited horses vs Non-Gaited Horses

 It’s often said by riders of gaited horses, that because of the speed of their horses, they get to see far more of the scenery and cover a greater distance.
 People who ride non-gaited horses, on the other hand, will say that gaited riders go too fast to enjoy the scenery!

 There’s no right or wrong with whether gaited or non-gaited horses make better trail rides, it’s all down to personal preference.
 Everybody has their own opinion on this and, as they are just that, they’re neither right nor wrong.
-They both have their own qualities that make them suited for trails which is why I’ve included both of them in this article.
+They both have their own qualities that make them suited for the trail which is why I’ve included both of them in this article.

 Height: No taller than 17hh (68 inches) but generally between 14hh (56 inches) and 16hh (64 inches)